 How to ensure a robust mix of cards

 If you have two or more cards, it may be wise to ensure they belong to different payment networks.
 This way, you can avoid problems if a merchant only accepts one kind of network.
-For example, if you have two Mastercards, it may be an issue dealing with a merchant who only accepts Visa.
+For example, if you have two Visas, it may be an issue dealing with a merchant who only accepts Mastercard.

 Secondly, you must think about what rewards benefit you most and choose your cards based on the companies’ reward schemes.
 For example, if your first card rewards you with airline miles, you can look for cashback rewards on groceries with your second card.